Playwright, Director, and Occasional Actor

-BILL HYATT is a playwright and director (and occasional actor).
+BILL HYATT (He / Him / His) is a playwright and director (and occasional actor).
 Bill's plays often focus on the effects of governmental and social injustice, the capacity of individuals to take meaningful actions against injustice, and the consequences when those actions are taken.
 And sometimes Bill writes comedies.

-Bill's produced plays include It Came From Fukushima (Fringe Review - 2016 "Recommended Show"), How to Make a Video (2016 TBA Award, "Outstanding Production of an Anthology"), Christmas in Chechnya (2003 Backstage West Critic's List for Playwriting), Babe Hunting Season - an almost romantic comedy, Let it Ride, The Day I Lost My Boots, The Beauty of Growing Older and Gray.
+Bill's produced full length plays and long one act plays include It Came From Fukushima (Fringe Review - 2016 "Recommended Show"), Christmas in Chechnya (2003 Backstage West Critic's List for Playwriting), Babe Hunting Season - an almost romantic comedy, and The Beauty of Growing Older (a solo performance piece).
+Bill's produced short one act plays include How to Make a Video (2016 TBA Award, "Outstanding Production of an Anthology"), Banana on the Shelf, Games: A Short Sex Comedy, Gray, Land of Freedom, Let it Ride, and The Day I Lost My Boots.

-Bill's most political play, Christmas in Chechnya was written shortly after the U.S. 2003 entry into Iraq.
-The play takes a macroscopic look at how wartime environments foster genocide, lawlessness and war crimes.
-Backstage West described the play as "an unrelentingly harsh slice of inhumanity.
-Set among a group of Russian soldiers, this depiction of man's descent from optimistic devotion through unwilling perversion into a void of feeling is not for the faint of heart."
-Bill continued his examination of the political and personal effects of war in his short play The Light Blue Sea which looks at the confusion and consequences of soldiering in an ill-defined war-zone (Afghanistan).
+Bill's most political play, Christmas in Chechnya, was written shortly after the U.S. 2003 entry into Iraq.
+The play examines how wartime environments foster genocide, lawlessness and war crimes.
+Backstage West placed Christmas in Chechnya on its Critic's "Best of" List of plays produced in 2003 and described the play as a "...harsh slice of inhumanity.
+Set among a group of Russian soldiers, this depiction of man's descent from optimistic devotion through unwilling perversion into a void of feeling...expertly crafts a disturbing view into souls both blackened by and combating hate."
+Christmas in Chechnya received seven Garland nominations, including Garland nominations for Production, Playwriting, Direction, and Performance (4 actors each received individual Garland nominations for their performances).
+Bill continued his examination of the political and personal effects of war in his short play The Light Blue Sea, which looks at the confusion and consequences of soldiering in an ill-defined war-zone (Afghanistan).

-Bill's most recently produced full-length play, It Came From Fukushima, continues his fascination with political and economic realities: It Came From Fukushima is a comedic yet searing look at capitalism, the business of energy extraction and the implications of corporate greed.
+Bill's most recently produced full-length play, It Came From Fukushima, reflects his fascination with political and economic realities: It Came From Fukushima is a comedic critique of capitalism, the business of energy extraction, and the implications of corporate greed.
 The Fringe Review found the play to be "thought provoking" noting that "in between the well-timed humor there are deep seated environmental issues and serious provocations, so this is theatre that cleverly informs, which is always a good thing – and the characters are so interesting that the information and warnings are woven into the dialogue and visuals."

-Bill has directed many plays, including several world and west coast premieres, and many developmental readings.
+Bill also directs plays that are not premieres.
 About his direction of Blessings: An Evening of Two Lee Blessing Plays, Back Stage West wrote: "Hyatt shines here as a director with an ear for language: The musicality of this piece is in perfect tempo, pitch and rhythm."
-As a director, Bill is always thrilled to help other playwrights realize their artistic visions.
-However, perhaps his most thrilling directorial experience was not an individual effort on an original play, but as one of many directors contributing to a staged reading of Lysistrata (Ebell Theater, 2003), which was an international effort protesting the U.S. entry into Iraq.
+Perhaps his most thrilling directorial experience was not an individual effort on a fully-staged production, but rather a highly collaborative effort as one of many directors contributing to a staged reading of The Lysistrata Project (Ebell Theater, 2003), which was an international theatrical effort protesting the U.S. military entry into Iraq.

 Bill Hyatt performing in THE BEAUTY OF GROWING OLDER.
 Coop Theater.
 2006.
 Photo by Alex Moy